Totally Accurate Battlegrounds includes the following styles of play.

 The process for forwarding a port is generally:

-- Put the IP address of your computer or gaming console in the appropriate box in your router.
+- Put the IP address of your computer or gaming console in the correct box in your router.

-- Put the TCP and UDP ports for your game in the matching boxes in your router.
+- Put the TCP and UDP ports for your game in the corresponding boxes in your router.

-The specific incoming ports for Totally Accurate Battlegrounds are as follows:
+The ports that need to be forwarded for Totally Accurate Battlegrounds are as follows:

 Totally Accurate Battlegrounds - Steam